 For example, when I type https://google.com here it is what happen:

-- When a browser request for a secured website (HTTPS), from a Google web server.
+- When a browser requests a secured website (HTTPS), from a Google web server.

-- Once the digital signature is verified, a green padlock icon will appear near to address bar to denote it is trusted (it simply indicates public key belongs to the web server).
+- Once the digital signature is verified, a green padlock icon will appear near to address bar to denote it is trusted (it simply indicates the public key belongs to the webserver).

-- However, the browser doesn’t want to send the symmetric key in a plain text.
-So it uses the web servers public key to encrypt the symmetric key and sends it back to the web server.
+- However, the browser doesn’t want to send the symmetric key in plain text.
+So it uses the webserver public key to encrypt the symmetric key and sends it back to the webserver.

-- From now onwards any communication between a browser and the web server is encrypted/decrypted using symmetric key (shared key).
+- From now onwards any communication between a browser and the webserver is encrypted/decrypted using a symmetric key (shared key).